Mr-blues-bits/Arch-bits/README.md

 # Arch-bits work in progress.
+Script for dualboot even multiboot.
+Will not touch existing system unless choose to.

 SUPPORT FOR BTRFS ADDED.
 19th August, 2023
 This script has no disk formating commands.